Last Updated 16/12/2021.

-What We Look For in Family Accommodation in Bangkok
+What We Look For in Family Hotels in Bangkok

 - Room for 3-4 people.
 When the children were younger this could involve a 1 child stays free deal in a triple room, these days we need 4 beds for our family.
 1 child stays free deals can go up to 10-12 years, but around 6-8 is the usual upper limit.

-- 1 room or apartment with 1 or 2 bedrooms.
+- 1 room, suite, or apartment with 1 or 2 bedrooms.
 Having the children in another room down the corridor just doesn’t work and feels unsafe, always go for a family room or suite.